e-floran/next-fantasy-league/README.md

 ## Index

 On the index page, all teams are listed.
 When clicking a team, the user can see the list of its players with the following informations : name, last season player rater, current season player rater, current streak of keeps between seasons, current salary, estimated salary for next season.
-It can aalso select potential keepers for next season to see how much total salary it would cost.
+It can also select potential keepers for next season to see how much total salary it would cost.

 ## Trade